-The HERS score must be verified and field tested by a Home Energy Rater who is an active ENERGY STAR Partner and certified by RESNET or California Energy Commission.
+The HERS score must be verified and field tested by a Home Energy Rater who is an active ENERGY STAR Partner and certified by RESNET.
 The HERS score is also useful for implementation with multi-unit residential properties.

 COMPLETE: Determine the HERS score, then apply the numeric conversion table in Section 10.0.
 Enter the number into the CMP Green Value Score matrix.